-*UPDATE ON PRICE: It’s been finally revealed that the watch will go on sale at around $10,000 (depending on taxes and custom duties in your part of the world) for versions in stainless steel.
+*UPDATE ON PRICE: It’s been finally revealed that the watch will go on sale at around $10,000 (depending on taxes and customs duties in your part of the world) for versions in stainless steel.
 Versions in a lot more imposing rose gold will be almost twice as expensive starting at $19,000 at the time of launch.
 Although the purpose of this reviews is in no way to try to influence your decision, I would say that this recent batch of Portofino timepieces looks really interesting.
-This new collection is probably one of the most appealing dress watches on the market that also happen to be priced just about right if you take into account its gorgeous styling and refined mechanism that animates them.
+This new collection is probably one of the most appealing dress watches on the market that also happen to be priced just about right if you take into account its gorgeous styling and the refined mechanism that animates them.

 IWC Portofino Hand-Wound Eight Days Caliber 59210 (Ref.
 5101) specification